danibcorr/JamesDSPDynamicEqualizer/README.md

 This project analyzes the audio being played on your computer, converts it into a MEL spectrogram, and uses a deep learning model to classify the music genre.
 Based on the detected genre, it sends a command to [JamesDSP](https://github.com/Audio4Linux/JDSP4Linux) to adjust the music equalization according to the genre-specific profile.

+If you want to know more about the reason for certain selected parameters of the Mel programs, please visit the [following document](./documentation/explanations.md).

 ## 🧩 Features

 - **Audio Capture**: Monitors and captures the audio being played on your computer.